ushertpain/DA_proj2_pizza_sales/README.md

 2. Which category (e.g., Chicken, Vegetarian) and size have the highest number of pizzas sold?
 3. What are the top 10 and bottom 10 pizzas in terms of sales?
 4. How does the total sales performance vary over time?
-5. Which days of the Month have the highest total sales?
+5. Which days of the month have the highest total sales?
 6. Can we track the total sales, total pizzas sold, and average price per pizza?

 ### Getting the data